Our Swim for the Future Scholarship gives talented young swimmers the opportunity to compete on our Asphalt Green Unified Aquatics (AGUA) Swim Team.

 Andrew's last days were spent doing the simple things in life that gave him pleasure—a Sunday ocean swim with a childhood pal and attending a Yankees game with yet another group of lifelong friends.
 Andrew is survived by his parents, two brothers, three sisters, and his wife.
 We miss him dearly.

-Each year, we celebrate the lives of these two incredible members of our community during our AGUA Swim Team's first competition of the season, named the Swim for the Future Meet.
+Celebrate the lives of these two incredible members of our community by donating to the Swim for the Future scholarship fund.